katrinleinweber/v0dro.github.io/source/_posts/2018-06-07-notes-using-numpy.markdown

 The `numpy.printoptions` function can be used for setting various global print options like linewidth and precision during printing to console.
 Useful for debugging and viewing.

+# Debugging

+The `pdb` module is useful for debugging python.
+Place `pdb.set_trace()` in some place in the code where you want the code to break.
+It will then provide you with a python REPL.

+Here's a link to it: https://pythonconquerstheuniverse.wordpress.com/2009/09/10/debugging-in-python/

 # Resources